ibm-cloud-docs/direct-link/subnet-configuration.md

 ## Using BYOIP and NAT with Direct Link
 {: #using-byoip-and-nat-with-direct-link}

 IBM Cloud Direct Link does not offer BYOIP on the private network.
-Therefore, traffic with a destination IP address that was not assigned by {{site.data.keyword.cloud_notm}} are dropped.
-However, customers can encapsulate traffic between the remote network and their {{site.data.keyword.cloud_notm}} network that uses GRE, IPsec, or VXLAN.
+Therefore, traffic with a destination IP address that was not assigned by {{site.data.keyword.cloud_notm}} is dropped.
+However, customers can encapsulate traffic between the remote network and their {{site.data.keyword.cloud_notm}} network that uses GRE, IPsec, or VLAN.

 Most commonly, the BYOIP environment is implemented within the scope of either a Network Gateway (Vyatta) or a VMWare NSX deployment.
 This configuration enables customers to use any desirable IP space on the {{site.data.keyword.cloud_notm}} side, and to route back across the tunnel to the remote network.
 This configuration must be managed and supported by the customer, independent of {{site.data.keyword.cloud_notm}}.
 Furthermore, this configuration can break connectivity to the {{site.data.keyword.cloud_notm}} services network if the customer assigns a 10.x.x.x block that {{site.data.keyword.cloud_notm}} has in use for services.